Markers

 Although any element can be attached to a marker, you normally don't want to explicitly create each one separately in your DOM.
 Instead, you should have prototypes which you can then clone, style and attach.

-You can create different type of prototypes if you want to have different HTML elements used for different markers.
+You can create different types of prototypes if you want to have different HTML elements used for different markers.
 For example, you can create an element with a specific picture or specific style properties like hover or on-click.
 Then you would clone the appropriate template for the particular marker you want to display.

 Assuming the following prototype is present in your DOM: